ywang3434/privacy-project-tracking/README.md

 4. User explores the "data purposes" view to understand how their information might be used for advertising, analytics, etc.

+5. User enters a new website not in the WhoTracks.me database, and the system uses its predictive models to estimate likely trackers, displaying these with appropriate confidence indicators

-5. User receives personalized recommendations for reducing unwanted tracking based on their specific website usage
+6. User receives personalized recommendations for reducing unwanted tracking based on their specific website usage and predicted future exposure

 ## Technical Challenges to Address